tontube/client/SocketCommunication.md

 - Client replies with a signature of the updated state which is the next payment
 - If server does not receive the response to pay, it will enter idle state with that client.
 The client will have to send **play** again

-**decrypt**
+**secret**
-- Server sends it to client along with the decryption key of the next n seconds of stream starting from second x
+- Server sends it to client along with the secret to download the next n seconds of the stream
-- Client does not reply but uses the key to decrypt and show the stream
+- Client does not reply but uses the secret to continue with the stream